TECH TIPS

 Be Aware!
 Online data backup companies have other dangers.
 Many such companies come and go quickly.
 Your data is backed up, you have paid for a year or more of storage, but they go out of business.
 Your backup data is lost.
 Hopefully, it was just that - backup.
 You still have the original.
 However, what happens to that data?
 Does the company sell the hard drives with your data on them to other companies?
 If there systems were leased, did the equipment return to the manufacturer (with the data still on it)?
 In most cases the data was encrypted, so no one can access it.

 Make sure if you choose the online backup method, they use encryption and are a reliable company.
-Also access your account at least once a month to make sure your email address is current and they do not have any notices posted on there web site.
+Also access your account at least once a month to make sure your email address is current and they do not have any notices posted on their web site.

 About Searches & Search Engines